 Keep your mouth’s saliva active; drink water

 Why do you think you’ve got saliva in your mouth?
 Is it a useless feature?
 No, not at all.
-Saliva is natural antibacterial solution which not only controls your mouth bacteria but also washes away food debris from within.
+Saliva is a natural antibacterial solution which not only controls your mouth bacteria but also washes away food debris from within.
 The moment your mouth gets dry, your breath starts stinking.
 While your body is fully capable of producing enough saliva, it’s your duty to keep it hydrated so that it can perform its function properly.
-Drink lots of water through out the day.
+Drink lots of water throughout the day.
 Certain food items and herbs etc. are also helpful in producing saliva about which we’ll know later in this article.

 Have Natural Mouth Fresheners after Meals

-If you face the problem of bad breath only after having meals, culprit can be the foods you like the most and have often and in plenty.
+If you face the problem of bad breath only after having meals, the culprit can be the foods you like the most and have often and in plenty.
 Sometimes though having lesser foods, especially, carbohydrates, may also lead to bad breath (now you know why your mouth stinks when you are on crash diets!).
 Anyways, rinsing your mouth with plenty of water after meals is always desirable.
 You can also take help of certain natural mouth freshening ingredients that can instantly combat your bad breath.
 Some of them are liquids while others spices or herbs.
 So, drink them, chew them or have them in whatever way they are meant to be taken.

 - Green tea – its antibacterial compounds fight off the germs in your mouth

 - Cardamom – one whole cardamom or a few seeds of it work fine